Rule 5160:1-3-05.20 | Medicaid: deeming of resources.

 (7) "Ineligible parent" means an eligible child's parent who has not applied for medical assistance for the aged, blind, or disabled.

-(8) "Ineligible spouse" means an eligible spouse's husband or wife who has not applied for medical assistance for the aged, blind, or disabled.
+(8) "Ineligible spouse" means the member of the married couple who has not applied for medical assistance for the aged, blind, or disabled.

 (9) "Parent" means a natural or adoptive father or mother living in the same household as the eligible child.
-The resources of a step-parent who lives with the eligible child are deemed to the eligible child only when the natural or adoptive parent also lives in the household with the step-parent and eligible child.
-If the natural or adoptive parent divorces a step-parent and the eligible child is living with the step-parent, the step-parent is not a parent for deeming purposes.
+The resources of a stepparent who lives with the eligible child are deemed to the eligible child only when the natural or adoptive parent also lives in the household with the stepparent and eligible child.
+When the natural or adoptive parent divorces a stepparent and the eligible child is living with the stepparent, the stepparent is not considered a parent for deeming purposes.

-(C) In deeming resources from an ineligible spouse to an eligible spouse, only the resources of those two individuals are considered.
-In deeming resources from a parent(s) to an eligible child, only the resources of the parent(s) are considered.
+(C) When deeming resources from an ineligible spouse to an eligible spouse, only the resources of those two individuals are considered.
+When deeming resources from ineligible parent(s) to an eligible child, only the resources of the parent(s) are considered.

-(D) Retirement funds, described in rule 5160:1-3-03.10 of the Administrative Code, owned by an ineligble spouse, parent(s), or sponsor are excluded from resources for deeming purposes.
+(D) Retirement funds, described in rule 5160:1-3-03.10 of the Administrative Code, owned by an ineligible spouse, parent(s), or sponsor are excluded from resources for deeming purposes.

 (E) Spouse to spouse deeming.

-(1) When an eligible spouse and his or her ineligible spouse live together, all resources are combined and the couple is permitted resources in the amount described in rule 5160:1-3-05.1 of the Administrative Code in addition to what is excluded as described in rule 5160:1-3-05.14 of the Administrative Code.
+(1) When an eligible spouse and an ineligible spouse live together, all resources are combined and the couple is permitted resources in the amount described in rule 5160:1-3-05.1 of the Administrative Code in addition to what is excluded as described in rule 5160:1-3-05.14 of the Administrative Code.

-(2) The couple's resource limitation is not affected by whether the spouse of the eligible individual is eligible or ineligible for medical assistance.
+(2) The couple's resource limit is not affected by whether the spouse of the eligible individual is eligible or ineligible for medical assistance.

 (4) When spouses are no longer living together, each person is considered as an individual living alone beginning the month after separation.
 The individual resource limit, as described in rule 5160:1-3-05.1 of the Administrative Code, is then applicable.